 Another difference is state results will be sent via paper to your home mailing address provided on test day; your high school is also receiving a paper copy.

 Highlights from what really happened last year with school day testing ACT score release:

 - Smaller schools tended to receive scores way before larger schools

 - Some students (at the smaller schools) received their scores online first then weeks later received paper scores in the mail

-- Larger schools tended to receive paper scores in the mail much before the online score were received which follows what ACT said would happen
+- Larger schools tended to receive paper scores in the mail before the online scores were received which follows what ACT said would happen

-- For the very limited number of schools who did online testing (not a fan by the way!), their scores were the slowest to come in; in some cases over 2 months with NO explanation provided by ACT.
+- For the very limited number of schools who did online testing, their scores were the slowest to come in; in some cases over 2 months with NO explanation provided by ACT.

 - We know of a school where the entire set of answer sheets from one classroom were lost in the mail by FedEx or UPS or USPS (doesn’t matter who – they are gone forever!).
 These students are out of luck and will have to test again.
 By the way, this is not an isolated, one-time incident!

 - ACT will still tell testers that they have up to 8 weeks to release scores – don’t panic until post 8 weeks.